 Reception at the Bank of Ideas, where I signed in as a visitor

-I made a short visit to the former UBS offices in Sun Street, left empty
+I made a short visit to the former UBS offices in Sun Street, left

-and answer session on the surveillance
+presentation and question and answer session on the surveillance

-The Finsbury Square a couple of hundred yards down the road camp was fairly
+The Finsbury Square a couple of hundred yards down the road camp was

-above us for a few minutes, and many came out to look
+hovered directly above us for a few minutes, and many came out to look

 Don't Turn The Clock Back